amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-benefit-from-video-in-email-marketing.md

 ---
+focuskeyphrase: video in email marketing
 templateKey: blog-post
 categories:
   - Tutorials
 categories-slug:
   - tutorials
 title: How to Benefit From Video in Email Marketing
-date: 2019-07-19
+date: 2019-07-19T00:00:00.000Z
-description: Need modify desk.
+description: Read why you should use video in email marketing campaigns and learn how to embed video content to your emails from scratch without a hitch.
 featuredpost: false
 featuredimage: /img/video-in-email-marketing-featured-image.jpg
 image: /img/video-in-email-marketing-featured-image.jpg
+tags:
+  - email advertising
+  - cinemagraph
+  - email
+  - GIF
+  - vimeo
+  - YouTube
+seo_title: "Video in Email Marketing: Everything You Need to Know"
+metadescription:
+focus_keyphrase: video in email marketing
 seotitle: "Video in Email Marketing: Everything You Need to Know"
-focuskeyphrase: video in email marketing
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->